Islandora/documentation/docs/contributing/readme-template.md

 If you would like to contribute code to the project, you need to be covered by an Islandora Foundation [Contributor License Agreement](https://drive.google.com/file/d/1k6eCM5EV-w4I4ErkiGj4NJwvLnXkejyk/view?usp=sharing) or [Corporate Contributor License Agreement](https://drive.google.com/file/d/1-SQYuHWRxvltQYgkFWpYv7nGbvJp1u8h/view?usp=sharing).
 Please see the [Contributors](https://github.com/Islandora/islandora-community/wiki/Onboarding-Checklist) pages on Islandora.ca for more information.

-We recommend using the [islandora-playbook](https://github.com/Islandora-Devops/islandora-playbook) to get started.
-If you want to pull down the submodules for development, don't forget to run git submodule update --init --recursive after cloning.

-Also include any Travis gotcha's here.

 ## License

 [Name](link).
 GPLv2 for Drupal modules.
 MIT for other modules.